-Attend a "Kick-off" meeting with the CAM, and other CEC staff relevant to the Agreement.
-The Recipient's Project Manager and any other individuals deemed necessary by the CAM or the Project Manager shall participate in this meeting.
+• Attend a "Kick-off" meeting with the CAM, the Commission Agreement Officer (CAO), and any other CEC staff relevant to the Agreement.
+The Recipient will bring its Project Manager and any other individuals designated by the CAM to this meeting.
 The administrative and technical aspects of the Agreement will be discussed at the meeting.
 Prior to the meeting, the CAM will provide an agenda to all potential meeting participants.
-The meeting may take place in person or by electronic conferencing (e.g., Teams, Zoom), with approval of the CAM.
+The meeting may take place in person or by electronic conferencing (e.g., WebEx), with approval of the CAM.

-The Kick-off meeting will include discussion of the following:
+The administrative portion of the meeting will include discussion of the following:

-- The CAM's expectations for accomplishing tasks described in the Scope of Work;

-- An updated Project Schedule;

 - Terms and conditions of the Agreement;

-- Invoicing and auditing procedures;
+- o Invoicing and auditing procedures;

-- Travel;

-- Equipment purchases;

-- Administrative and Technical products (subtask 1.1);
+- Administrative products (subtask 1.1);

-- CPR meetings (subtask 1.3):
+- CPR meetings (subtask 1.3);

-- Monthly Calls (subtask 1.5)

-- Quarterly Progress reports (subtask 1.6)

-- Final Report (subtask 1.7)

-- Match funds (subtask 1.8);
+- Match fund documentation (subtask 1.7);

-- Permit documentation (subtask 1.9);
+- Permit documentation (subtask 1.8);

-- Subawards(subtask 1.10);

-- Technical Advisory Committee meetings (subtasks 1.11 and 1.12);

-- Agreement changes;

-- Performance Evaluations; and
+- Subcontracts (subtask 1.9); and

 - Any other relevant topics.